Skip to main content

 Types of clothes: Full range of women’s and men’s clothing

-About: A pioneer in sustainable and fair trade organic clothing and organic home textiles for the whole family, Living Crafts have been operating since 1985.
-Based in Germany they have stockists throughout the world, as well as their online site.
-They are committed to the environment and social benefits and currently one production partner in South India is powered 100% by wind power - this is included on the product label.
-They use a range of fibres including wool and silk.
+About: A pioneer in sustainable and fair trade organic clothing and organic home textiles for the whole family, Living Crafts has been operating since 1985.
+Based in Germany is has stockists throughout the world, as well as an online site.
+It is committed to the environment and social benefits and currently one production partner in South India is powered 100% by wind power - this is included on the product label.

 Own brand label or multiple brands sold: Own brand